 This section of the handbook goes into more detail about submitting coursework, the importance of it's originality and a brief introduction to the role of the exam board and decisions they could make (along with listing the external examiners for your course).

 You will be notified of the dates of your coursework submission for the modules you are taking by the lecturers concerned.
 This information should also be contained in the respective Blackboard module.
 Coursework will be submitted predominantly electronically via Blackboard and your lecturer will inform you of any specific submission instructions.

-In some cases you may be required to submit a printed copy of your coursework to the school office.
+In some cases, you may be required to submit a printed copy of your coursework to the College office.
 This information will also be supplied by your module tutor.

-The Coursework Submission Office (Reception area of the EAS School Centre) is open from 10am to 2pm, Monday to Friday.
-The office is closed promptly everyday at 2pm and a drop-box facility is available during out-of-office hours (this is located just outside the doors to EAS School Centre Reception).
+The Coursework Submission Office (Reception area of the EPS College Centre) is open from 10am to 2pm, Monday to Friday.
+The office is closed promptly everyday at 2pm and a drop-box facility is available during out-of-office hours (this is located just outside the doors to EPS College Centre Reception).
 Coursework submitted via the drop-box will be stamped with the submission date of the following day.
 Don’t leave submission of your work until the last minute as there can be queues!
 All work submitted via a hard copy to the Coursework Office should include a cover sheet (available to you via MyAstonPortal).
 For work to be handed in to the Coursework Submission Office, students will need to:

 It is the student’s responsibility to bring the coursework bound and secured for submission.
-Ensure you have appropriate stationary for submission (folders, stapled, etc), as you can not purchase this from the Coursework Submission Office.
+Ensure you have appropriate stationery for submission (folders, stapled, etc), as you cannot purchase this from the Coursework Submission Office.